alexwarren/alexwarren.github.io/_posts/2008-08-23-edinburgh-2008-reviews-and-reviews-of-reviews-part-3.md

 The Pleasance Grand is the largest comedy venue I went to in Edinburgh, and it definitely changes the atmosphere.
 I much prefer a smaller space for comedy, but <a href="http://www.reginalddhunter.co.uk/">Reginald D. Hunter</a> (website is a bit out of date) coped well, addressing the issue at the start of the show.

 He makes some very interesting and intelligently argued points about the infantilisation of modern men - possibly too much for the <a href="http://www.chortle.co.uk/shows/edinburgh_fringe_2008/r/16402/reginald_d_hunter:_no_country_for_grown_men/review">Chortle</a> reviewer, who seems to want more punchlines, giving the show three stars:
-<blockquote>"These jokes are good, but the rate€™s slow, with so much time spent on expounding his opinions, which aren€™t always compelling enough to deserve such a big chunk of proceedings."</blockquote>
+<blockquote>"These jokes are good, but the rate's slow, with so much time spent on expounding his opinions, which aren't always compelling enough to deserve such a big chunk of proceedings."</blockquote>
 I don't think the gag rate is important - in fact, Hunter's ability to keep an entire audience listening silently for ages, before delivering the ultimate punchline, is what makes him so special.
 It's rare to find a comedian who can keep us all interested in what he's saying without needing to deliver a gag every twenty seconds.

 My rating: 7/10